-Chinese people in ancient times paid much importance to their reputations and morality; there is a famous Chinese saying; “A gentleman upholds his honor as upright as bamboo” and should never bend even in the face of death.
+The ancient Chinese paid high importance to their reputation and moral conduct.
+As a famous Chinese saying goes, “A gentleman upholds his honor as upright as bamboo,” and he never bends even in the face of death.

-The Judge came to visit him to encourage him to unlock his chains, but Zhang refused.
-The Judge asked: “The grace of the Emperor is so immense that everyone should benefit from it.
+The judge asked: “The grace of the emperor is immense, and everyone should benefit from it.
 Why do you refuse?”

-The Judge reported the case to the Emperor.
-The Emperor then decreed that Du Shang should appear in court.
-Du Shang couldn’t give an explanation and admitted his guilt, but in the end, Du was pardoned because of his former merits.
+The judge reported the case to the emperor, who ordered Du Shang to appear in court.
+There, Du Shang admitted his guilt.
+However, in the end, he was pardoned due to his former merits.

-Zhang Pan was adamant that he would not compromise.
-He finally walked out of jail with his head held high.
+As for Zhang Pan, who was adamant that he would not compromise, he finally walked out of jail with his head held high.